vghpe/vghpe.github.io/content/posts/compare_dilalogue.md

 One of my favorite games this year was *Arranger*, a tile-based puzzle-adventure game.
 I played it on my iPad while I was recovering from a cold and was charmed by its style and excellent puzzle design.

-However, I found myself struggling to connect with the text and dialogue.
-My focus would drift, and I struggled to parse the sentences.
+However, I struggled to engage with the text and dialogue.
+I wasn't connecting with the words, parsing felt difficult, and my focus would drift.
 Why?
-Is it the text?
+Was it the text?
 The presentation?
-Or maybe the sounds?
+Or something else?

 Let’s break it down and compare *Arranger* to another game, *A Short Hike*, which uses a similar dialogue design.
 But I remember being very drawn in by *A Short Hike*'s dialogue.